-For those aspects of the World Service Conference where voting is required (much less than today's conference), each of the World Service Representatives has a vote and the World Board has one collective vote.
-All other board members are full non-voting participants, as are all WSO management staff and all ad hoc committee chairpersons.
+For those aspects of the World Service Conference where voting is required (much less than today's conference), each of the Fellowship Representatives has a vote and the World Board has one collective vote.
+All other board members are full nonvoting participants, as are all WSO management staff and all committee chairpersons.
 The ideal for this meeting is that it be fully inclusive of all who have substantial responsibility for world services, while at the same time being the event at which representatives of the groups officially delegate to the World Board the responsibility and authority to go ahead with the plans at hand.

 The World Service Conference may choose to pass resolutions, or approve statements of common understanding on a variety of topics.
-It seeks always to find common ground, to build consensus, to work toward a common worldwide vision for the common welfare of Narcotics Anonymous.
+It seeks always to find common ground, to build consensus, to work toward a shared worldwide vision for the common welfare of Narcotics Anonymous.

-3.2.3 World Service Representatives
+3.2.3 Fellowship Representatives